-For example, if you are using a 24-70mm lens, a 3x teleconverter will turn the lens into a 72-210mm lens.
+For example, if you use a 24-70mm lens, a 3x teleconverter will turn the lens into a 72-210mm lens.

-Where, when and under what weather conditions are important questions.
-For harsh weather conditions, a lens rain cover will protect your camera and lens.
+Where, when, and under what weather conditions are important questions.
+A lens rain cover will protect your camera and lens from harsh weather conditions.
 This allows you to shoot outside without worrying about your equipment.

-Other essential pieces would include a tripod, ensuring camera-shake free images and allowing you to work in low-light conditions.
+Other essential pieces would include a tripod, ensuring images are free of camera shake and allowing you to work in low-light conditions.

 Invisibility is possibly the most desired attribute for photographers across all photographic fields.
 Imagine the photos if this were possible.

 Hides are a great way to make yourself unseen to the naked animal eye.
-They come in all shapes, sizes and camouflages.
+They come in all shapes, sizes, and camouflages.

 It also allows you to close the gap between the subject and the background, which gives an interesting perspective.

-Typically, telephoto lenses range anywhere above 100mm.
-Any lens that can reach a focal length of 300mm or more is a super telephoto lens.
+Typically, telephoto lenses range anywhere above 85mm.
+Any lens that can reach a focal length of 300mm or more is a super-telephoto lens.

 Both range from affordable to very expensive.
-If you don’t think you will use a telephoto lens a lot, but want to try it out, get a teleconverter.
+If you don’t think you will use a telephoto lens a lot but want to try it out, get a teleconverter.

 These lenses will give you some distortion, especially closer to the edges.
-This is due to the sensor trying to squeeze in all the extra field of view information.
+This is due to the sensor trying to squeeze in all the extra field-of-view information.

 They can cost anywhere from $100 to $2000, and the scopes can cost even more.
 Secondhand is also a viable option for those on a budget.

 This tool allows you to set the aperture, and the camera changes the shutter speed automatically.

 Use the light around you to get the settings you need.
 Read here for all the details you will need.

 Bird photography needs a different set of skills.
-They spend their time in the air and prefer to hide away on top of buildings, or in trees.
+They spend their time in the air and prefer to hide away on top of buildings or in trees.

 Birds tend to be fast and dramatic when they are out in the open.
 Auto ISO combined with a minimum shutter speed will work wonders.

 Auto ISO means that your camera will choose the ISO automatically.
 It will change as needed.
-As the light changes and the scene becomes brighter, this will drop, and vise versa.
+As the light changes and the scene becomes brighter, this will drop, and vice versa.

 Use the programmable custom function buttons for help.
-Preset these when you get to a location, with a few different variables.
+Preset these when you get to a location with a few different variables.

-Let’s say one with a wide aperture (f/4 instead of f/16), and another focusing on shadowy areas (-2 EV).
+Let’s say one with a wide aperture (f/4 instead of f/16) and another focusing on shadowy areas (-2 EV).
 This way, you can change your settings in one simple move.

 Autofocus is a godsend.